odoo/odoo/doc/howtos/rdtraining/qwebintro.rst

 available, so... read and learn!

 It is now time to give the
-:ref:`final touch to our application and submt it on GitHub <howto/rdtraining/guidelines_pr>`!
+:ref:`final touch to our application and submit it on GitHub <howto/rdtraining/guidelines_pr>`!

 .. _templating:
     https://en.wikipedia.org/wiki/Template_processor